-While caviar is often perceived as the “wealthy man’s” appetizer of choice, but now everyone can order caviar online.
+Caviar has been described as the “wealthy man’s” appetizer of choice, but now everyone can order caviar online.
 This delicacy has become more accessible and available in recent years, changing the price of these once decadent eggs.
-Then it comes to comparing caviar food price, it is useful to know where your product originates from and what you can expect from your products, including taste and the best ways to store and prepare it.
+Then it comes to comparing caviar food price, it is useful to know where your product originates.
+Plus, buyers should know what to expect from products, including taste and the best ways to store and prepare it.
 This guide will bring you through everything you need to know to confidently order caviar online.

-Caviar is better known as roe or eggs from the sturgeon, a large primitive fish.
+Caviar is better known as roe or eggs from the sturgeon, a large, primitive fish.
 The most popular caviar is found in the beluga and osetra varieties of the sturgeon.
 Given that beluga caviar is the rarest, the roe price is also the highest of all the varieties.
 When you order caviar online, you probably won’t find beluga.
 Given the lack of availability of this type – the U.S. Fish and Wildlife Service banned the import of beluga products from the Caspian Sea in 2005 – the beluga caviar fish eggs price costs between $5,000 and $10,000 per kilogram.

 The Price of Caviar